 All phases of GPM's operations are subject to environmental regulation in the various jurisdictions in which it operates.
-These regulations mandate, among other things, the maintenance of air and water quality standards and land reclamation.
+These regulations mandate, among other things, air and water quality standards and land reclamation maintenance.
 They also set forth limitations on the generation, transportation, storage, and disposal of solid and hazardous waste.
-Environmental legislation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors, and employees.
+Environmental legislation is evolving, requiring stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects, and a heightened degree of responsibility for companies and their officers, directors, and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect the Company's operations.
-Environmental hazards may exist on the properties on which GPM holds interests that are unknown to the Company at present and which have been caused by previous or existing owners or operators of the properties.
-Government approvals and permits are currently and may in the future be required in connection with the Company's operations.
+Environmental hazards may exist on the properties on which GPM holds interests that are currently unknown to the Company and which have been caused by previous or existing owners or operators of the properties.
+Government approvals and permits are currently and may be required concerning the Company's operations.
 To the extent such approvals are required and not obtained, the Company may be curtailed or prohibited from proceeding with planned exploration or development of mineral properties.

-Failure to comply with applicable laws, regulations and permitting requirements may result in enforcement actions thereunder, including orders issued by regulatory or judicial authorities causing operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment, or remedial actions.
+Failure to comply with applicable laws, regulations, and permitting requirements may result in enforcement actions thereunder, including orders issued by regulatory or judicial authorities causing operations to cease or be curtailed.
+It may include corrective measures requiring capital expenditures, installation of additional equipment, or remedial actions.
 Parties engaged in the exploration or development of mineral properties may be required to compensate those suffering loss or damage because of the mineral exploration activities.
 They may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations.

-Amendments to current laws, regulations, and permits governing operations and activities of mining and/or mineral exploration companies, or more stringent implementation thereof, could have a material adverse impact on the Company and cause increases in exploration expenses or capital expenditures or require abandonment or delays in the development of new mineral exploration properties.
+Amendments to current laws, regulations, and permits governing operations and activities of mining and mineral exploration companies, or more stringent implementation thereof, could have a material adverse impact on the Company and cause increases in exploration expenses or capital expenditures or require abandonment or delays in the development of new mineral exploration properties.